Work on the cutting edge of technology and innovation in a rapidly growing career field.

 One Year Practical Project

-Before graduating, both computer science and information technology students have an opportunity to use their new skills in a one-year software development team capstone project.
+Before graduating, computer science students have an opportunity to use their new skills in a one-year software development team capstone project.

 As a student, you will have the ability to explore the inner workings of constructing a software program that will be used in the real world.
 You will also learn teamwork skills and how to interact with other software developers.
 This one-year experience can boost your résumé and provide powerful talking points when interviewing for a job after graduation.